spacebarchat/.github/profile/README.md

 ### Contribute

-This project is only possible by volunteers like you and me, your contribution is very much appreciated.
+This project is made possible by volunteers like you and me, your contribution is very much appreciated.

 If you would like to contribute then [read this guide](https://docs.fosscord.com/contributing/server/).

 ### License

-Copyright (C) 2021 Fosscord and Fosscord Contributors This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation version 3 of the
+Copyright (C) 2021 Fosscord team and Fosscord Contributors This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation version 3 of the